 The travel industry has come together, working with health and medical experts, to reach collective agreement on a core set of health and safety guidance that the industry may adapt to their businesses.

 The guidance aims to provide consistency in the approach to safety employed by travel brands and destinations during the customer experience.
 It not only directly responds to the COVID-19 threat we face today—it also prepares our industry to handle future threats that may arise.
-Travel industry guidance may, of course, evolve and be updated as the nation moves through different stages of reopening, as the science and data become clearer, and as the known efficacy of certain practices progress.
+The travel industry guidance was updated in November 2020 to reflect the progress and known efficacy of certain preventive practices.

 For some businesses these strategies will include practices such as: